Your Guide To Utah Probate

 Benefits that are paid to beneficiaries (like insurance or retirement benefits) are not included in the $100,000 amount.
 If property (regardless of total value) is owned by a trust or owned in joint tenancy, probate is not necessary.
 Even if probate is unnecessary, there are some circumstances when it may be advantageous to file a probate, such as to more effectively deal with creditors or in certain family situations.

 The estate settlement process may involve the following:

 - Informal probate

 - Trust administration

-- Federal estate tax returns – IRS Form 706
+- Preparation and filing of a federal estate tax return – IRS Form 706

 - Small estate proceeding